-As regular readers know Jane and I have a love for Vincent Van Gogh’s fabulous art works.
+As regular readers know the Art4Life team have a love for Vincent Van Gogh’s fabulous art works.
 We’ve featured several blogs and some may remember we met his great great great grand daughter, Emily Koenders, at her gallery in rural Victoria last year.
 The thrill still a vivid memory.
 Today Jane tells us how popular Vincent is with the Underworld!

 Recently I stumbled on an ABC documentary featuring 2 paintings stolen from the Van Gogh Museum in 2002.
 Two thieves scaled the walls, used sledgehammers to smash a window and then escaped via the same route.
 In less than 4 minutes the paintings were gone.
 As one of the thieves crashed to the ground, he left his cap behind!